I’ve seen a lot of nonprofits run online campaigns and get caught up in the amount that they have to raise.

 Using tiers is a great way to recognize donors for their particular contributions to your fundraising campaign.

-Donors want to be recognized for their gifts, and different levels with different recognition can help influence them to make a higher donation.
+Donors want recognition for their gifts, and different levels can help influence them to make a higher donation.

 Here’s a look at Deaflympics’ donation form:

-Alternatively, you could take a more rewards based approach, offering things like t-shirts or a chance to win a larger prize.
-Donors feel that they’re receiving something in return for their donation, and can be driven to give higher amounts to receive certain rewards.
+Alternatively, you can take a more rewards based approach, offering things like t-shirts or a chance to win a larger prize.
+Donors feel that they’re receiving something in return for their donation, and this may drive them to give higher amounts to receive certain rewards.

 If you’re looking to set up a rewards based campaign, here’s our recommendations on how you can set your site up for rewards.